HazeWatchApp/apims_data/README.md

 # Malaysia Haze Watch Data Feed

-The Malaysia air pollution index (API) data feed is presented in a static JSON file.
-Simple, effective and uses very low resources.
+Malaysia Haze Watch data feed is presented by a static JSON file that is updated regularly.
+This data feed contains the latest Air Pollution Index (API) readings from a reliable source.

 ## Usage